gomiero/sha256/README.md

 A didactic implementation of SHA256.

-This implementation is just didatic and sould not be used for production environments.
+This implementation is just didactic and sould not be used for production environments.

 ---
 Referência: [Wikipedia: SHA-2][1]